CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

-# Website
+# Github pages

-The website is built using [mkdocs](https://www.mkdocs.org/), more specifically the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.
+The Github pages are built using [mkdocs](https://www.mkdocs.org/), more specifically the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.
 Modifications to the theme were greatly inspired from [pydev-guide](https://github.com/pydev-guide/pydev-guide.github.io).